 Two nights at Tete Rousse: this is harder as the overall effort is less evenly broken up and the summit day is longer, however you’ll have a much better night’s sleep starting from here and significantly less chance of getting altitude sickness by starting low; you’ll also tend to be out of sync with the majority of people on the mountain as most people still climb Mont Blanc using the traditional “one night in Gouter” approach.
 Two nights at Tete Rousse was our preferred method for many years and we had great success with it until the introduction of the (highly unreliable) internet booking system forced us to vary our program.
 A last day ascent from Tete Rousse works just fine as long as the train is running, if it’s not it becomes a pretty tough call and only for the fittest.

 Two nights at Gouter: This option has the shortest summit day, however you will have a higher chance of altitude problems starting from here and you will sleep noticeably less well.
 Additionally if we get bad weather on day 4 a booking in Tete Rousse would be better as it’s much easier to get to.
-Many people will find they do not need the second night as they will get back to the hut sufficiently early to descend to the valley.
+Many people will find they do not need the second night as they will get back to the hut sufficiently early to descend to the valley, however we will usually spend the second night, firstly to recross the couloir early, and secondly so as not to leave the hut with empty beds they could have easily filled.

-One night at Tete Rousse, one night at Gouter (our usual program): Probably the most flexible option overall, though as with the previous option fast parties might find it somewhat overkill in good conditions.
+One night at Tete Rousse, one night at Gouter: Probably the most flexible option overall, though as with the previous option fast parties might find it somewhat overkill in good conditions.

 AIM TO BE FIT ENOUGH TO COPE WITH ANY OF THE ABOVE SCENARIOS.